jmillermedia/rock-paper-scissors/README.md

 There is no installation process for this repo.
 Simply pull down and open in the browser of your choice.

 ## Game Rules:
-Rock breaks scissors, scissors cuts paper, paper covers rock.”
+Rock breaks scissors, scissors cuts paper, paper covers rock.
 In other words, a player who chooses rock beats one who chooses scissors; scissors in turn beats paper; paper beats rock.
 This yields a winner whenever the two players choose differently.

 ## MIT License:
 MIT License